-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Access Control Config and click on Rate Control. - 3.
-Review the settings. - Enter a number in the Index field.
-The Index is a unique number within the range of 1-65535 which identifies the policy.
-This field is mandatory. - Enter a number in the Committed Rate column ranging from 1 to 15625. - Click Add to add the rate control settings to the Rate Control Table.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
+Click on Access Control Config and click on Rate Control Settings. - 3.
+Review the settings below for the rate control configuration table and click Apply after configuring the settings.
+After the new committed rate setting have been configured, they will take effect in the access control configuration policies. - Index This is the index number reference used when configuring the access control configuration policy. - Enter a number in the New Committed Rate column ranging from 0 to 500000.